goreleaser/goreleaser/www/docs/customization/build.md

   builder: prebuilt

   # When builder is `prebuilt` there are no defaults for goos, goarch,
-  # goarm, gomips, goamd64 and targets.
+  # goarm, gomips, goamd64 and targets, so you always have to specify them:
   goos:
     - linux
     - darwin
   goarch:
     - amd64
     - arm64
+  goamd64:
+    - v1

   # prebuilt specific options
   prebuilt: